f5devcentral/f5-cloudservicelab/README.rst

 `*` **NOTE**: If you did not create a limited user and you’re comfortable using the main Privileged User for the entirety of the lab, you can copy the value of “ACCESS_TOKEN” into the “LIMITED_ACCESS_TOKEN”.

-8. Get the Zone Name for your LAB
+8. Get the Zone Name for your Lab
 *********************************

-This LAB contains an API that provides utility functions including DNS management, geo proximity load balance testing, and limited (targeted) attacks on specific instances.
-The first step to identify your individual LAB is to retrieve the Zone Name for your lab with the following API Call:
+This Lab contains an API that provides utility functions including DNS management, geo proximity load balance testing, and limited (targeted) attacks on specific instances.
+The first step to identify your individual lab is to retrieve the Zone Name for your lab with the following API Call:

 **Get DNS Zone (lab)**